Click or drag to resize

 .WithAllowPartialLatest(true));

-If you requested the above-specified monthly degree-day data on, say, June 22nd, you could expect the last of the 12 values returned to cover from the start of June 1st through to the end of June 21st (assuming a good weather station with frequent reporting and minimal delays).
-If you left AllowPartialLatest with its default value of false, the last of the 12 values returned would be for the full month of May (i.e. from the start of May 1st to the end of May 31st), as the monthly figure for June wouldn't become available until June ended.
+If you requested the above-specified monthly degree-day data on, say, June 22nd, for a real-world weather station with quick updates, you could typically expect the last of the 12 values returned to cover from the start of June 1st through to the end of June 21st.
+The day range of that last value would make clear what day it ended on.
+If you left AllowPartialLatest with its default value of false, the last of the 12 values returned would be for the full month of May (i.e. from the start of May 1st to the end of May 31st), as the monthly figure for June wouldn't become available until after June ended and the station reported its first temperature reading for July.

 Unlike for time-series data, this property will never cause degree days to be calculated for partial days.
 So for degree days this property will only make a difference on weekly, monthly, yearly, and custom breakdowns with day ranges covering multiple days.